 What to Pack for Wild Camping at These Bays

-- Water — minimum 6 liters per person for 2 days.
-I run a Hydrapak 6L collapsible reservoir strapped to my passenger seat.
-Lighter than a hard jerrycan, packs flat when empty.
+1. Water — minimum 6 liters per person for 2 days.
+A Hydrapak 6L collapsible reservoir strapped to the passenger seat is the popular answer — lighter than a hard jerrycan, packs flat when empty.
 Don’t trust local taps without treating the water — bring chlorine drops or a SteriPen as backup.
+Check Hydrapak 6L collapsible water reservoir on Amazon →

-- Tubeless plug kit + 12V compressor.
+2. Tubeless plug kit + 12V compressor.
 Non-negotiable for any of the offroad bays.
 The Akbük slate trail alone will reward you for carrying these.

-- Trash bags.
+5. Trash bags.
 Pack out everything you brought in, plus a bag’s worth of what previous people left.
 These bays stay beautiful only as long as the riders who use them respect them.

 A Word on Local Conditions and Common Sense

 These remote turkish bays adventure motorcycle spots aren’t extreme by international enduro standards.
 What makes them serious is the isolation.
 You’re alone, far from cell service, on tracks that locals don’t use because they don’t have to.
-That cuts both ways — you get the bay to yourself, and you also have nobody to help if something goes wrong.
+That cuts both ways.
+You get the bay to yourself, and you also have nobody to help if something goes wrong.

-The honest rules I follow:
+The honest rules to follow:

-- Tell someone your route.
-A friend, a partner, your mother — anybody who’ll notice if you don’t message by Sunday evening.
+• Tell someone your route.
+A friend, a partner, your mother; anybody who’ll notice if you don’t message by Sunday evening.

-- Ride within your skill level.
+• Ride within your skill level.
 Walking a hard section is not a defeat.
 Dropping the bike in a way that injures you 12 km from a paved road is.

-- Carry more water than you think.
+• Carry more water than you think.
 Heat exhaustion is the real summer risk on the south coast.

-- Respect the spaces.
+• Respect the spaces.
 No fires in fire-restricted months.
 No camping inside marked ruins or fenced areas.
 No leaving trash.
 The reason these bays are still open to riders is because the local jandarma and forest service tolerate motorcycles.
 That tolerance is conditional on us not abusing it.

 The world hasn’t run out of these places.
 You just have to be willing to ride a few kilometers nobody else will.